kael21ce/50-BOA/README.md

 # Test examples
-We provide two test example files, named as 'test_1.xlsx' and 'test_2.xlsx'.
+We provide two test example files, 'test_1.xlsx' and 'test_2.xlsx'.

 test_1 allows for precise estimation, while test_2 does not.